What are Prepaid Expenses?

 - Interest expenses

-As we see from above, Starbucks reported a such expense of $358.1 million in 2017 and $347.4 million in 2016.
+As we see from above, Starbucks reported such an expense of $358.1 million in 2017 and $347.4 million in 2016.

-- Company ABC purchased an insurance for a total premium of $120,000 for the coverage of next twelve month periods.
+- Company ABC purchased insurance for a total premium of $120,000 for the coverage of the next twelve month periods.
 The insurance company is asking for a down payment of $40,000 and four other equal payments of $20,000, which all together add up to $120,000.

-Adapting a prepaid insurance schedule will allow the company to prepare an Income statement which is consistent and accurate as shown below:
+Adapting a prepaid insurance schedule will allow the company to prepare an Income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. which is consistent and accurate as shown below:

-- Total premium for the 12 months: $120,000.
+- The total premium for the 12 months: $120,000;

-- Now that we are aware that the monthly insurance coverage is $10,000, we can take $10,000 per month out of the Balance Sheet which we initially created for $120,000 and put it into the Expense account (Insurance Expense) on the Income Statement every month with zero balance under the prepaid expense asset account at the end of year.
+- Now that we are aware that the monthly insurance coverage is $10,000, we can take $10,000 per month out of the Balance Sheet, which we initially created for $120,000.
+We can put it into the Expense account (Insurance Expense) on the Income Statement every month with zero balance under the prepaid expense asset accountAsset AccountAsset Accounts are one of the categories in the General Ledger Accounts holding all the credit & debit details of a Company’s assets.
+The examples include Short-Term Investments, Prepaid Expenses, Supplies, Land, equipment, furniture & fixtures etc. at the end of the year.

 Prepaid Expenses Accounting Entry